-As project managers (PMs) of large projects know only too well, construction planning is everything.
+As project managers of large projects know only too well, construction planning is everything.
 Construction projects have huge volumes of tasks, with lots of dependencies, and often not enough resources to delegate to.
-It is crucial that these tasks are completed according to a timeline which will maximize quality, speed and cost efficiency.
+It is crucial that these tasks are completed according to project timelines which will maximize quality, speed and cost efficiency.

 What is construction planning?